National Service Training Programme (Malaysia): Deployment

 The program was staggered into several batches (kumpulan) over the year.
 Collectively, all batches in a year are known as a series.
 Batches are known as "Batch X, Series Y".
 For example, the pilot batch in the pilot series would be referred to as Batch 1 Series 1, while the second batch in the fifth year (2008) series would be Batch 2 Series 5.

 In the 2007 program, 100,000 people were selected out of the country's youths born in 1989.
-They were be placed in 79 training camps, in three different batches.
+They were placed in 79 training camps, in three different batches.
 Each batch underwent three months of training.
 However, the 2007 batches did not overlap, as with the previous year's.
 Instead, the three batches spanned a total of nine months.
-Training of the first batch started on 1 January 2007 and endem at 11 March 2007.
+Training of the first batch started on 1 January 2007 and ended at 11 March 2007.
 There were delays for trainees from the East Coast due to severe flooding in the region.

 Including 2008, a total of 339,186 youths have been assigned to National Service since beginning in 2004.
 The program was run by Jabatan Latihan Khidmat Negara (JLKN) or National Service Department, a department under the Malaysian Ministry of Defence.